Taabannn/simple-restaurant/README.md

 >      3) Customer info
 >      4) Back to main menu

+- By choosing 1 or 2, the client include a food or drink to menu; at that point he/she enters id, title, cost and number of it.
+- By choosing option 3, customers' info including their full name, phone number and gender will be displayed.

 2- Customer
 >      *** Manager Menu ***
 >      1) Add new order